Ranushka/Angular-Meetup-HandsOn/README.md

 Go to the location where the code should be cloned and then right click and select "git bash here" to open terminal window

-Copy Clone URL from github and type "git clone" in terminal window and paste URL then hit enter
+Copy Clone URL from github and type "git clone https://github.com/AngularJsMeetUp/Angular-Meetup-HandsOn.git" in terminal window and then hit enter

 Close opened terminal window and open cloned folder from file explore, then again right click in side the cloned folder and select "git bash here" to open terminal window